Pure non-Markovian evolutions: Quantum evolutions

 We say that an evolution is \textit{CP-divisible} if and only if between any two times it is represented by a quantum channel.
 Hence, this property corresponds to require that the intermediate maps $V_{t,s}$ are CPTP for all $0\leq s\leq t$.
 Remember that any implementable quantum operation is represented by a CPTP operator, which is the reason why dynamical maps $\Lambda_t$ are required to be CPTP at all times.
 In case of non-CP-divisible evolutions, there exist $s\leq t$ such that $V_{t,s}$ is not CPTP, while at the same time $\Lambda_t=V_{t,s}\circ \Lambda_s$ must be CPTP.
 In this case the transformation acting in the time interval $[s,t]$ cannot be applied independently from the transformation applied in $[0,s]$.

 We define Markovian evolutions as those being CP-divisible.
-Thanks to the Stinespring-Kraus representation theorem \cite{Stine,Kraus}, such a definition adheres with the impossibility of the system to recover any information that was previously lost.
+Thanks to the Stinespring-Kraus representation theorem~\cite{Stine,Kraus}, such a definition adheres with the impossibility of the system to recover any information that was previously lost.
 Indeed, as we better explain later, CPTP operators degrades the information content of the system.
 Therefore, an evolution is non-Markovian if and only if there exists at least one time interval $[s,t]$ when the evolution is not described by a CPTP intermediate map.
-Indeed, whenever this is the case, it is possible to obtain an information backflow during the same time interval \cite{bogna,DDSshort}, even for non-invertible evolutions \cite{BD,DDSMJ}.
+Indeed, whenever this is the case, it is possible to obtain an information backflow during the same time interval~\cite{bogna,DDSshort}, even for non-invertible evolutions~\cite{BD,DDSMJ}.

-Once that we have an explicit formulation of $\mL$, the corresponding dynamical maps $\Lambda_t$ and intermediate maps $V_{t,s}$ for all $0\leq s\leq t$, we can define $\mathcal{P}^\Lambda $: the collection of those time pairs such that $V_{t,s}$ is CPTP.
-This set can be obtained by considering the smallest eigenvalue $\lambda_{t,s}$ of the operator obtained by applying the Choi-Jamiołkowski isomorphism \cite{Choi,Jamilokowski} to $V_{t,s}$.
-Indeed, $V_{t,s}$ is CPTP if and only if $\lambda_{t,s}\geq 0$.
+Given an evolution $\mL$, we define $\mathcal P^\Lambda$ to be the collection of time pairs such that the corresponding intermediate maps are CPTP.
+This set can be obtained by considering the smallest eigenvalue $\lambda_{t,s}$ of the state obtained by applying the Choi-Jamiołkowski isomorphism to $V_{t,s}$~\cite{Choi,Jamilokowski}: